SillyMillicent/lime-la-croix/content/FFXIV/raiding/P12S (phase 2).md

 as a healer, i do not like this strat in an unorganized environment (PF). i would rather lose the 2 GCDs to esuna if it means both tanks do the consistent thing that every tank knows how to do. the cover strat adds an extra point of potential failure.

 in my opinion, just because you can do something different doesn’t mean you should.

+# how to flex using eyes strat

+i am a Certified Hater of ANBS. i think it’s an objectively worse strat than eyes. i made this video showcasing how to use your eyeballs to tell which person is closer:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Vzo7x1kFZFk?si=Zzp9qnHIhMyz4VIT" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>